 Reporter-cell-based biosensors

-Reporter-cell-based sensors are capable of measuring bioproduct or feedstock from both.
-Introducing these biosensors into the production host can be used to select good performers via fluorescence-activated cell sorting.
+Reporter-cell-based sensors are capable of measuring bioproduct or feedstock.
+These biosensors can be introduced into production hosts to select good performers via fluorescence-activated cell sorting.